 Music at Home

-As well as any homework that is sent home their are lots of things that children can do at home both online but also with their family.
-Look at the attached resources to help you with some ideas.
+As well as any homework that is sent home there are lots of things that children can do at home both online but also with their family.
+Click on the links below to help you with some ideas.